 - 5. If one or more DIMMs are faulty, you can consult the SEL log for details, by selecting SEL Viewer to open the System Event Log (SEL) Viewer page. - 6.
-Query the database using the following Advanced Options: - 1.
-Choose an Attribute or Relationship: Sensor Type - 2.
-Choose Operator: Equals - 3.
-Choose and element in the list below: Memory
+Query the database using the following Advanced Options: - a.
+Choose an Attribute or Relationship: Sensor Type - b.
+Choose Operator: Equals - c.
+Choose an element in the list below: Memory mportant According to the server's BIOS version, the DIMM localization feature may be restricted.
+In this case, note that errors from:

 The Filtered SELs page is displayed, allowing you to manage and/or print to PDF the event list and detailed information.
-For more details, refer to Managing System Event Logs (SEL), on page 3-6.
+For more details, refer to Managing System Event Logs (SEL), on page 4-6.

-Figure 3-17.
+Figure 4-19.
 Filtered SELs - Memory Events